sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDL2_image</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Image loading library for SDL
+Short desc    : Image loading library for SDL
 URL          : http://www.libsdl.org/projects/SDL_image/
-Лицензия     : LGPLv2+ and zlib
+License      : LGPLv2+ and zlib
-Описание     : Simple DirectMedia Layer (SDL) is a cross-platform multimedia library
+Descript     : Simple DirectMedia Layer (SDL) is a cross-platform multimedia library
              : designed to provide fast access to the graphics frame buffer and audio
              : device.
 This package contains a simple library for loading images of
              : various formats (BMP, PPM, PCX, GIF, JPEG, PNG) as SDL surfaces.